mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 **What is Tirvandor?**

-Tirvandor is a world where magic flows through ancient ley lines like rivers beneath the earth, where two great continents were once joined until a catastrophic event known as the Sundering split them apart.
+Tirvandor is a world where magic flows through ancient ley lines like rivers beneath the earth, where two great continents were once joined until a catastrophic event known as the Worldrend split them apart.
 Three thousand years later, the kingdoms of Thaldros and Aethoria remain divided—not by distance, but by pride, philosophy, and old wounds that refuse to heal.

 ---